Nicholas Pope (artist): Life and career

-In 1982 Pope contracted a rare form of encephalitic virus after a visit to Africa.
-It was undiagnosed for several years and his work was impaired due to a degree of permanent brain damage being inflicted.
-In 1987 Pope withdrew from the art world and abandoned his studio work.
-This period of inactivity continued until 1992, after which religion and Christianity became a strong theme in his new work.
+In 1982, Pope contracted a rare form of encephalitic virus after a visit to Tanzania.
+It went undiagnosed for several years and his work was impaired due to a degree of permanent brain damage being inflicted.
+In 1987, Pope withdrew from the art world and abandoned his studio work.
+This period of inactivity continued until 1992, after which he recuperated and elected to make religion and Christianity a strong theme in his work.

 The first comprehensive monograph of Pope's work was published by Ridinghouse in 2013.
 This title features sculptures and drawings by Pope from the 1970s to present, along with texts by Tate Britain Director Penelope Curtis, Christopher Townsend and Andrew Sabin.

-Pope now lives and works in Herefordshire.
+He lived and worked in Herefordshire.
 His work is included in many museum collection in Australia, the United Kingdom and the Netherlands.
-Pope is represented by The Sunday Painter, London.
+Pope's work is represented by The Sunday Painter, London.

+Pope died in Much Marcle on 23 March 2026, at the age of 77.